LeoVasanko/uarite/README.md

 uv add uarite
 ```

-We correctly detect disguised crawlers, distinguish traffic of AI learning, search engines and social media share previews.
-We handle HarmonyOS and bots without calling them Android, resolving common device model codes, and fall back to reasonable output even when all else fails.
+We correctly detect disguised crawlers and distinguish traffic of AI learning from search engines and social media share previews.
+We handle HarmonyOS and bots without calling them Android, resolve common device model codes to phone models like Galaxy Z Fold8, and fall back to reasonable output even when all else fails.

 ## Usage